aditya2812singh/subjects/UVM/uvm_notes.md

 [19] How a sequence can be started - Execution flow.

 [20] How to raise and drop Objection in UVM.
 Why drain time is needed.

+### Question to Cover:Intermediate

+[1] Concept of Domain synchronization in UVM.
+Why it is needed.
+Use of sync / unsync construct.
+Why scheduling is needed in UVM.

+[2] Run time phases of UVM.
+What are their advantages and when they can be used.
+How to implement custom phase or user defined phases in UVM.

+[3] Difference between p_sequencer and m_sequencer.
+Reason of existance of m_sequencer in UVM.

+[4] How to inject errors in a UVM testbench and verify the functionality and robustness.

+[5] What is phase_ready_to_end method in objection in UVM.
+Is it required to raise/drop objection in UVM in every sequence and component.

+[6] What are the different ways of configuring a verification environment in UVM.
+Different methods apart from set/get methods in config db.

+[7] Difference between uvm tlm fifo and uvm tlm analysis fifo.
+How write functions are synchronized during comparing data transactions.

+[8] What is TLM 2.0 and how it is different from TLM 1.0.
+Use case of TLM 2.0

+[9] What is the role of Predictor in a Scoreboard.
+Why Agent has an analysis port within it.
+Role of Analysis port within a Driver.

+[10] How to model interrupts in UVM or an ISR.

+[11] How to implement user mode of arbitration in UVM.
+How transactions are processed in an arbitration queue.

+[12] Concept of response handler in UVM.
+Role of uvm barrier and uvm barrier pool and why are they needed.

+[13] How Sequential, Concurrent and Hierarchical Sequences are processed in UVM.
+How composition can be useful.

+[14] Different ways of assigning priority in sequence execution.
+What is a sequence library.
+Multi threaded behaviour of sequence.

+[15] How to bypass the priority of sequence if needed.

+[16] How to create a subenv within an env.
+How virtual sequence can control an sub env.
+What is the concept of layering.

+[17] How to develop reset synchronized driver.
+Importance of clockvar in driver code.
+Different blocking / nonblocking methods used in driver.